Lawyer Profile Detail

 Prior to moving in-house, Ms. Fotinos was in private practice at a boutique law firm specializing in all aspects of franchise and business law.
 During this period, she advised clients on a variety of transactions and complex contractual disputes, with an emphasis on franchise, licensing and distribution contracts and related matters involving fiduciary and good faith duties, misrepresentations, economic torts, terminations, enforcement of post-termination obligations, rescission issues, intellectual property infringements, volume rebates, royalty collections and class actions.

 Helen has recently written and spoken on the impact of Canada’s proposed Anti-Spam legislation on businesses and the challenges of assessing and managing the costs of franchise disputes.
 She has also participated in the negotiation of Memorandums of Understanding and voluntary partnerships between regulators and automotive industry stakeholders on a broad array of issues including: the protection of proprietary information, consumer advertising practices, environmental and safety regulations and alternative dispute resolution models.

 Ms. Fotinos is a former member of the Board of Directors of the Association of Corporate Counsel - Ontario Chapter, and an active member of the Ontario Bar Association's Franchise Section, the Canadian Franchise Association, Global Leaders In Law and the Hellenic Canadian Lawyers Association.
 Recently, Ms. Fotinos was recognized as one of the leading lawyers in the area of franchising by Franchise Times magazine, who named her a Legal Eagle consecutively in 2016 and 2017.
 She is listed in the current edition of Chambers Canada as an up-and-coming lawyer in the area of franchising.
-She is also listed in the 2016 edition of the Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, as a leading lawyer in the area of franchising law.
+She is also listed in the current edition of the Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, as a leading lawyer in the area of franchising law.

 Helen received her BA (With Distinction) in Political Science from York University in 1998 and graduated with her LLB from the University of Windsor in 2000.
 She received team and individual awards for Best Advocate and Best Respondent's Factum in multiple competitive mooting competitions at the University of Windsor.
 She was called to the Ontario Bar in 2002.